 Avoiding Common Pitfalls: Tips for Complying with FDA Cosmetics Regulations

-The Federal Food, Drug, and Cosmetic Act (FD&C Act) defines cosmetics by their intended use, as “articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance.
+Under the Federal Food, Drug, and Cosmetic Act (FD&C Act), cosmetics are defined by their intended use—products applied to the human body for cleansing, beautifying, enhancing attractiveness, or altering appearance.

-Most American consumers use cosmetic products every day.
-On average people use 6 to 12 cosmetics products daily.
-The Modernization of Cosmetics Regulation Act of 2022 (MoCRA) is the most significant expansion of FDA’s authority to regulate cosmetics since the Federal Food, Drug, and Cosmetic (FD&C) Act was passed in 1938.
-This new law will help ensure the safety of cosmetic products many consumers use daily.
+Most U.S. consumers use cosmetic products daily, averaging 6 to 12 products per person.
+The Modernization of Cosmetics Regulation Act of 2022 (MoCRA) represents the most significant expansion of FDA authority over cosmetics since the FD&C Act of 1938, enhancing protections for consumers and strengthening oversight.

 Records Access